-- "Choose one": Some activated abilities and Battle cards may tell you to choose between two or more options.
-You car't change your mind later.
+"Choose one": Some activated abilities and Battle cards may tell you to choose between 2 or more options.
+You can't change your mind later.
 These options might work at different times of the turn.
-The option you choose will tell you when you can play it. - "for this attack": You can play an activated ability or Battle card with an effect that lasts "for this attack" only if a unit is attacking and only once per attack.
+The option you choose will tell you when you can play it.

+- "disrupt": "Disrupt" abilities negate the effects of Battle cards.
+If an activated ability or Battle card can disrupt a Battle card, play it immediately after that Battle card is played. - "for this attack": You can play an activated ability or Battle card with an effect that lasts "for this attack" only if a unit is attacking and only once per attack.
 The effect lasts until the attack ends. - "Play only [condition]": You can play an ability or Battle card that has this text only if you have met the condition.
 For examples, read on. - "Play only during your build step": You can play an ability or Battle card that has this text only during your build step and only once per turn. - "Play only if no units are attacking": You can't play an ability or Battle card that has this text if a unit is attacking.
 You can play it only before or after an attack and only once per turn. - "Play only when this unit would attack": You must choose whether to have the unit attack or to play the ability.
 You can't do both.
-You can play the ability once each time the unit would attack, even if the ability's effect lasts until the turn or battle phase ends.

-"prevent" ("Deflect," "Evade"): "Prevent" abilities only prevent damage.
+You can play the ability once each time the unit would attack, even if the ability's effect lasts until the turn or battle phase ends. - "prevent" ("Deflect," "Evade"): "Prevent" abilities only prevent damage.
 They don't remove damage counters already on a unit.
 If an activated ability or Battle card can prevent damage, play it during a chance to prevent damage.
 You can play an activated ability that prevents damage only once each time damage would be done that the ability could prevent.
-Some abilities or Battle cards that prevent damage may tell you to play them at other times (usually using "Play only ...").
+Some abilities or Battle cards that prevent damage may tell you to play them at other times (usually using

+"Play only ...").
 Unlike other abilities, "prevent" abilities (including Evade and Deflect), can be played while the unit they're on is in the build zone.

-- "reroll": If an activated ability or Battle card tells you to reroll dice, play it right after dice are rolled and only once each time dice are rolled. - "this turn," "until end of turn," and "until end of battle": An effect that says "this turn," or "until end of turn" lasts until the turn ends.
+"reroll": If an activated ability or Battle card tells you to reroll dice, play it right after dice are rolled and only once each time dice are rolled.

+"this turn," "until end of turn," and "until end of battle": An effect that says "this turn," or "until end of turn" lasts until the turn ends.
 An effect that says "until end of battle" lasts until the battle phase ends.
 Activated abilities and Battle cards with these effects can be played only once each turn.